aviral31/shopNow/README.md

 export AWS_SECRET_ACCESS_KEY=your-secret-key
 export AWS_DEFAULT_REGION=us-east-1

+# If above credentials are already set, run below command to verify
+aws sts get-caller-identity

-# Create ECR repositories either via the aws cli as mentioned below or via console:
+# Create ECR repositories either via the aws cli as mentioned below or via console (Has to be done once to create the ECR repo, skip this step when you are rebuilding the docker images):

 aws ecr create-repository --repository-name <unique-registry-name>/<app-name> --region <region>